wandb/docs/docs/guides/artifacts/create-a-new-artifact-version.md

   </TabItem>
   <TabItem value="modify">

-Modify or replace contents by removing the old contents from the draft and adding the new contents back in
+Modify or replace contents by removing the old contents from the draft and adding the new contents back in:

-Modify or replace a file with the `add_file` method:

 ```python
 draft_artifact.remove("modified_file.txt")